chen3feng/safecast/README.md

 `ok == false` indicates overflow occured. but whatever，`val` is always equals to the result of the normal type cast (`type(value)`) expression。

-There is also non-parametric forms of the target types:
+There are also non-parametric forms of the target types:

 ````go
 val, ok := ToInt32(value)